Ohrid, the Jerusalem of the Balkans, Home to Europe's Oldest Lake

 We would love to hear from you and if you have any questions about Ohrid or our experience please do not hesitate to ask!
 We are always happy to help.
 As always a big thank you for following along on our journey!

-Your FREE interactive map of North Macedonia
+Your FREE Interactive Map of North Macedonia

 Check out all of the places we visited in North Macedonia courtesy of this interactive map from Wanderlog.
 Tap any of the numbers for more information including directions, our blog posts, links to reviews and much more.